joshre/joshre.github.io/_share/calendars.md

 [Watch how to do this](http://i.imgur.com/hECGPaw.gifv)

-## Adding a co-worker's calendar to your own.
+## Showing a co-worker's calendar within your own calendar app.

 Keeping up-to-date on what everyone has on their radar is a lot easier if you can _get right in their business_ and look at their calendar.
 Currently, you can subscribe to anyone with an `@honeyagency.com` email address simply by searching for it in "other calendars" within your google calendar.